 Run the "Hello World" program:

-- Open Program.cs by clicking on it.
-The first time you open a C# file in Visual Studio Code, OmniSharp will load in the editor.
+Open Program.cs by clicking on it.
+The first time you open a C# file in Visual Studio Code, OmniSharp loads in the editor.

-- Visual Studio Code will prompt you to add the missing assets to build and debug your app.
+Visual Studio Code should prompt you to add the missing assets to build and debug your app.
 Select Yes.

 .NET Core Launch (console)selected.

-- Add a breakpoint to your project by clicking on the editor margin (the space on the left of the line numbers in the editor) next to line 9, or move the text cursor onto line 9 in the editor and press F9.
+Add a breakpoint to your project by clicking on the editor margin, which is the space on the left of the line numbers in the editor, next to line 9, or move the text cursor onto line 9 in the editor and press F9.

-To start debugging, select F5 or the green arrow to start debugging.
+To start debugging, select F5 or the green arrow.
 The debugger stops execution of your program when it reaches the breakpoint you set in the previous step.

 For more information and troubleshooting tips on .NET Core debugging with OmniSharp in Visual Studio Code, see Instructions for setting up the .NET Core debugger.

 I'm missing required assets to build and debug C# in Visual Studio Code.
 My debugger says "No Configuration."